Shoot (Hellblazer): Reception

 Following its publication, "Shoot" largely received praise from comic book journalists.
 Adam Smith called putting the story in Hellblazer "pure genius".
 He gave it a perfect score, feeling DC's decision to not publish it was a mistake and that its message was still relevant in the modern day.
 Chad Nevett called its conclusion powerful and unsettling, and considered it the main selling point of Vertigo Resurrected.
 Nevett wrote that, although it had been available online for years, reading "Shoot" in print was a more satisfying experience, particularly for its art.
 Writing for ComicsAlliance, John R. Parker criticised the decision to cancel "Shoot", saying that, not only was it written well before the Columbine massacre, but it would have been "the perfect time to have something that dealt with [school shootings]".
-In 2010, Douglas Wolk praised Jimenez art as "absolutely at the top of his form", but dismissed "Shoot" as "not a particularly good story at all", saying that it lacked any resolution.
+In 2010, Douglas Wolk praised Jimenez's art as "absolutely at the top of his form", but dismissed "Shoot" as "not a particularly good story at all", saying that it lacked any resolution.
 He summarized its message as lacking insight: "You know why kids kill kids?
 Because American kids are so miserable that they totally want to die."
 Véronique Emma Houxbois wrote for Comicosity that it "received a near universal praise that perhaps came too easily and with too little scrutiny attached".